LucasParsy/monsite/_notes/Public/COMCYBER 2025 Writeup.md

 ### 2 : Forensic Reverse

-We a DLL malware has encrypted important files!
+We get a DLL malware has encrypted important files!
 We have the encrypted files and the DLL,, and we know it's written in C#.
 Easy peasy, we can decompile it with [ILSpy](https://github.com/icsharpcode/ILSpy) or [dotPeek](https://www.jetbrains.com/fr-fr/decompiler/).